ainstarc/pixel-realm/README.md

 Your world and position will be exactly as you left them when you return to the game.

-## Getting Started

-1. Clone this repository
-2. Open index.html in your browser
-3. Start building your world!

 ## Live Demo

 Check out the live demo at: https://ainstarc.github.io/pixel-realm/